Do Go On - 319 - Vincent Gigante, The Oddfather

 In the throes of passion.

-I love you, Olympia.
+I love you Olympia.

-And if one of them makes you get a tattoo of their name, easy.
+If one of them makes you get a tattoo of their name, easy.

 No problem.

-Not having to explain that to the other one.
+No having, not having to explain that to the other one.

-I'd name the kids the same thing, too.
+I'd name the kids the same thing too.

 Yeah.